stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 - **SNPs**: single nucleotide polymorphism

-11. Describe, what is the fundamental difference between the expression of a trait that is determined by polygenes and the expression of a trait determined monogentically.
+**11. Describe, what is the fundamental difference between the expression of a trait that is determined by polygenes and the expression of a trait determined monogentically.**

 - **Polygene** is a group of gene that produces a specific phenotype only when expressed together.

 - **Monogene** is a single gene expressed by itself.

-12. You are a molecular biology scientist travelling with some friends in South America.
+**12. You are a molecular biology scientist travelling with some friends in South America.
 During your journey, one of your travelling accompanies gets stomach problems.
 None of the antibiotics or other medication you have taken with you is working properly (other diseases like appendix or cancer could be excluded by examination at the regional hospital).
 Some local people offer you to eat a certain kind of beetle, which is known by them to help against stomach problems.
 Despite all of our suspicious, your friend takes the beetle and, to your release, recovers after a couple of days.
-Since you are a molecular scientist, you are curious, what might be the substance, which cured your friend.
+Since you are a molecular scientist, you are curious, what might be the substance, which cured your friend.**

-12.a.
-How would you proceed to examine the genome of that beetle?
+***12.a.
+How would you proceed to examine the genome of that beetle?***

-12.b.
-How could you compare the genome of that beetle to genomes of other beetles?
+***12.b.
+How could you compare the genome of that beetle to genomes of other beetles?***

-12.c.
+***12.c.
 You have found an interesting substance, which you think might be a new antibiotics.
-How may you test that in the lab?
+How may you test that in the lab?***

-12.d.
+***12.d.
 Has your friend taken a risk?
 Why or why not?
-What could be the consequences?
+What could be the consequences?***

-13. Go to the UCSC genome browser, continue at the European site, search for human information in version 38 (hg38), and find the PAH gene.
+**13. Go to the UCSC genome browser, continue at the European site, search for human information in version 38 (hg38), and find the PAH gene.**

-13.a.
-Where is the gene located?
+***13.a.
+Where is the gene located?***

 The gene is located chromosome 12 on the Q part of it. **Chr12 (q23.2)**.

-13.b.
+***13.b.
 Is it a protein coding gene?
-In which organ is it highest expressed?
+In which organ is it highest expressed?***

 This is a protein coding gene, yes.
 The liver is the organ that expresses this gene the most.

-13.b.
-Provide the RefSeq and/or Ensembl gene ID?
+***13.b.
+Provide the RefSeq and/or Ensembl gene ID?***

 RefSeq Accession: NM_000277

 Ensembl version: ENSG00000171759.9

-13.c.
+***13.c.
 Use the common settings.
-Out form the information on the display, is a homologous gene present in elephants?
+Out form the information on the display, is a homologous gene present in elephants?***

 Yes.
 It seems so.

-13.d.
+***13.d.
 Use the microsatellite mask ("full").
 Are there microsatellites present in the gene?
-If yes, which one?
+If yes, which one?***

 ?????????????????????

-13.e.
+***13.e.
 Is the gene relevant for any disease?
-If yes, which one?
+If yes, which one?***

-14. Previously, investigating the transcriptome was based on mRNA probes.
+**14. Previously, investigating the transcriptome was based on mRNA probes.
 This is no longer up to date.
-Why?
+Why?**

 **mRNA probes**

-15. The group of Craig Venter has created synthetic life forms.
-They try to build the genome of a bacterium from scratch and incorporate it into a cell to make what they call the world's first synthetic life form.
+**15. The group of Craig Venter has created synthetic life forms.
+They try to build the genome of a bacterium from scratch and incorporate it into a cell to make what they call the world's first synthetic life form.**

-15.a.
-What do you think, which general parts (genes) of a genome are essential and have been transferred?
+***15.a.
+What do you think, which general parts (genes) of a genome are essential and have been transferred?***

-15.b.
-So far, the bacterium is still based on an existing bacterium, guess why?
+***15.b.
+So far, the bacterium is still based on an existing bacterium, guess why?***

-15.c.
+***15.c.
 Craig Venter describes these experiments as "a defining moment in biology"; however, many, and not only religious groups, are concerned.
-What may be the reason for it?
+What may be the reason for it?***

-15.d.
+***15.d.
 To meet these concerns, the single-cell organism has four "watermarks" written into its DNA to identify it as synthetic and help to trace it descendants back to their creator.
-Which sequences may they have been used?
+Which sequences may they have been used?***